Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Below, you will find answers to the most commonly asked questions:

-J-1 visa holders are in a non immigrant intent visa status so they must be mindful of ensuring their status has been maintained and that they have no issues regarding intent fraud or misrepresentation at time of a green card based filing.
-Also, if they have children (below the age of 21) from a previous relationship, the spouse sponsor may be able to sponsor them as a “stepparent” so long as the marriage took place prior to their 18th birthday.
-If the marriage took place after the 18th birthday, then options become limited or unavailable so legal assistance would be recommended to advise accordingly.
+J-1 visa holders are in a nonimmigrant intent visa status, so they must be mindful of ensuring their status has been maintained and that they have no issues regarding intent fraud or misrepresentation at the time of a green card-based filing.
+Also, if they have children (below the age of 21) from a previous relationship, the spouse sponsor may be able to sponsor them as a "stepparent" so long as the marriage took place prior to their 18th birthday.
+If the marriage took place after the 18th birthday, then options become limited or unavailable, so legal assistance would be recommended to advise accordingly.

 If the spouse has passed away after the I-485 filing, then there may be relief as a widower or surviving beneficiary of a pending application.
-However, if the I-485 application has not been filed or you were not yet married, there is no relief available.
-In addition, for spouse abroad waiting on a Consular or Embassy processing through the I-130 process, relief may be available by converting the I-130 to an I-360 Petition for an Widower.
+However, if the I-485 application has not been filed or you have not yet married, there is no relief available.
+In addition, for a spouse abroad waiting on a Consular or Embassy processing through the I-130 process, relief may be available by converting the I-130 to an I-360 Petition for a Widow.

 The best way to avoid costly mistakes that could result in negative action is to have a J-1 visa attorney help you with your case.
 VisaNation Law Group’s J-1 immigration lawyers have years of experience handling these cases and addressing potential issues before they occur.
 Contact them to schedule your consultation with their office today.